dpiatkowski/Expressions/README.markdown

   binding process:

-  * OwnerType: The owner of an expression is an object which kind of functions like this this (Me in VB.NET) of an expression.
+  * OwnerType: The owner of an expression is an object which kind of functions like this this of an expression.
 Static and instance properties, methods and fields are automatically made available in the expression;

   * Imports: Imports are additional types of which the static methods, properties